 We all hate those “Bad Hair Days” when your hair feels and looks sad and lifeless.
 Excess use of heating tools, chemicals, gels and even tap water can make your strands go limp.
 The buildup of oils, styling products or the residue of your regular shampoo can make your freshly washed hair seem heavy and unworthy of a starring role in a shampoo commercial.
-But there is a solution: a good Clarifying Shampoo.
+But there is a solution.
+A way to give volume to hair again: a good Clarifying Shampoo.

 But what is a clarifying shampoo?
-It’s like a shampoo on steroids, it’s an Anti-residue shampoo that cuts through product build ups and oils on the scalp and hair strands leaving it extra clean.
+It’s like a shampoo on steroids, it’s an anti-residue shampoo that cuts through product build ups and oils on the scalp and hair strands.
+Leaving it extra clean and restoring volume to hair.
 Think of your skin, it accumulates dead skin, oils and dirt that cannot be removed by your regular cleanser but by exfoliation.

 The same thing happens on your hair and scalp, so you can call this shampoo a hair and scalp “exfoliant”.
 If you have ever done keratin or salon relaxer you’ve probably had one used on you prior to the treatment as it will work much better on squeaky clean hair.